Tender Offer Price may Suggest Losses for Moody National REIT II Shareholders

 Have you suffered losses investing in Moody National REIT II?
 If so, The White Law Group may be able to help you by filing a FINRA Dispute Resolution claim against the brokerage firm that sold you the investment.

 Moody National REIT II, a non-traded REIT, has a portfolio of 15 hotels.
-According to recent filings with the SEC, the REIT has been severely impacted by the Covid-19 pandemic and has postponed its valuation to a later date.
-Shares were originally offered for $25 per share, but according to Central Trade and Transfer, a secondary market for non-traded investments, shares are currently listed to sell for just $8 per share.
+The REIT noted previously in SEC filings that it was severely impacted by the Covid-19 pandemic.
+Shares were originally offered for $25 per share, but according to LODAS, a secondary market for non-traded investments, Moody shares recently sold for $6.60 per share.

-Unfortunately for investors, the REIT terminated its IPO and suspended its offering, distributions, and share repurchase program in April 2020.
+In April 2020, the REIT reportedly terminated its IPO and suspended its offering, distributions, and share repurchase program.

 A real estate investment trust (REIT) is a company that owns, and in most cases, operates income-producing real estate.
 REITs own many types of commercial real estate, ranging from office and apartment buildings to warehouses, hospitals, shopping centers and hotels.
 Some REITs also engage in financing real estate.
 The REIT structure was designed to provide a real estate investment structure similar to the structure mutual funds provide for investment in stocks.

-REITs are complex and high risk investments that are really only suitable for sophisticated investors.
-It is the duty of the brokerage firm to perform due diligence on any investment and to ensure that the investment is suitable for a particular investor in light of that investor’s age, investment objectives, income, net worth, and investment experience.
-Given the current risk of devaluation of these REITs, such investments are likely only suitable for wealthy and/or sophisticated investors.
+Non-traded REITs are complex and high risk investments that are really only suitable for sophisticated investors.
+Your brokerage firm has a duty to perform due diligence on any investment.
+They must ensure that the investment is suitable for a particular investor considering that investor’s age, investment objectives, income, net worth, and investment experience.
+Due to the current risk of devaluation of these REITs, its likely they are only suitable for wealthy and/or sophisticated investors.